kalimora/f-team-cmpm-121/README.md

 ### F0.b
 - I implemented the manual time advancement in the GameScene.js.
 - In GameScene.js, I created a button that when clicked, advances the game time.
 This is essential for simulating turn-based mechanics where players can strategize and plan their moves according to the game time.
+- In GameScene.js, I integrated a manual time control mechanism essential for our turn-based simulation.
+This feature allows players to advance the in-game time manually using a dedicated button, strategically influencing the game's state based on their decisions.
 - I added a visual indicator on the screen to show the current game time, updating it each time the player uses the button to advance time.